 It is important to state once again that you should not use brushes on curly wigs.
 Instead, use your fingers or wide-toothed combs, as those won't damage your curly wig as much and won't cause frizziness.

-So, we have come to the end of this essential guide on how to wash human hair wigs.
+So, we have come to the end of this essential guide on how to wash a wig.
 By following steps outlined in this guide, you should be able to keep your wig healthier and more beautiful for longer, as well as avoiding it from getting damaged.
+Read this guide to learn how to store your wigs properly

 If you found this useful, don't hesitate to let us know in the comments, as we will be more than happy to hear that we helped you!